Skip to main content

 Metadata Structure

-• Keep individual text fields under 10,000 characters
+• Keep text fields under 10,000 characters

 Error Handling